Materials-Consortia/OPTIMADE/optimade.rst

 - **Description** A human- and machine-readable string containing the extended Hermann-Mauguin (H-M) symbol which specifies the space group of the structure in the response.
   The H-M symbols SHOULD be given as specified in the International Tables for Crystallography vol. A (IUCr, 2005), Table 4.3.2.1.
-  The change-of-basis operation SHOULD be provided for unusual settings and cell choices.
+  The change-of-basis operation SHOULD be provided for the non-standard axis and cell choices.
+  The extended H-M symbol does not unambiguously communicate the origin choice, and the given symbol SHOULD NOT be amended to convey this information.
   The description of the change-of-basis SHOULD follow conventions of the ITC Vol. B, Sect.
 1.4, Appendix A1.4.2 (IUCr, 2001).
   The same character string encoding conventions MUST be used as for the specification of the :property:`space\_group\_symbol\_hermann\_mauguin`_ property.